rich-iannone/great-theme/README.md

 pip install quartodoc
 ```

-Your documentation is now live with great-theme styling!
+Your documentation is now live with Great Theme styling!

 ## Configuration